Communication Studies (CMST)

 CMST 4220 HEALTH COMMUNICATION (3 credits)

-Prerequisite(s): Junior standing; a minimum cumulative GPA of 2.25.
+Prerequisite(s): Junior or Senior Standing, or permission of instructor.
 Not open to non-degree graduate students.

 CMST 4300 RISK AND CRISIS COMMUNICATION (3 credits)